ckeditor/ckeditor5/docs/support/managing-ckeditor-logo.md

 For open source, free users, the "Powered by CKEditor" logo will always be displayed.
 There is, however, some degree of control over it.

-The first area of customization is the built-in configuration.
-The complete reference is available in the {@link module:core/editor/editorconfig~EditorConfig#ui API documentation}.
-The other way of manupulating how the logo looks are CSS styles.
-Below you will find the examples for both directions.

 ### Layout customization

-In short, you can configure the following logo's properties:
+You can configure the following logo's properties:

 * The **position** relative to the editor’s bottom edge.
 The default is over the edge.
 The logo can also be displayed inside the container.
-* The logo **offset** toward the configured editable's corner.
+* The logo **offset** relative to the configured editable's corner.
-* The **alignment**: left or right (default) side of the editable area.
+* The **alignment**: left or right side of the editable area.
 * The **label** text, displayed before the CKEditor logo.

+The complete reference is available in the {@link module:core/editor/editorconfig~EditorConfig#ui API documentation}.

 The example below shows how the logo can be adjusted using just the available editor configuration.